MadsAtWeldit/WeldIT-drawing/README.md

 I started off making this knowing almost nothing about HTML-canvas and using Typescript to draw different strokes and shapes.
 So I kind of just learned it as I went.
 Starting off with very basic stuff such as drawing a simple line by passing in hardcoded values and changing color of said line and then gradually made things more advanced.
 Did many refactors along the way and learned alot of things about what you can do with Typescript and HTML-canvas.
 Event though I enjoy doing backend stuff more this was still a nice thing to learn.
 So it has definitely been an experience that I will take with me further down the road.

 #### Things that were challenging but also rewarding about this project
-So obviously one of the challenges I faced was learning HTML-canvas from scratch while coding such a big application (for me atleast :P).
+So obviously one of the challenges I faced was learning HTML-canvas from scratch while coding such a big application (for me atleast :smirk:).
 But that wasn't the biggest challenge.
 The biggest challenge was having a balance between this app being dynamic, readable, typesafe and scalable.
 Most of the challenges I faced was the Typescript part as it's being very strict and I refused to take the easy way and cast things to any as that would just defeat the whole purpose of using it in the first place.
 And it seems that I made the right choice as it helped alot during the development process with not needing to deal with errors that come up for no apparent reason.

-I learned a few things to-do and not-to-do and will continue to when you guys start roasting how bad my code is :( /s.
+I learned a few things to-do and not-to-do and will continue to when you guys start roasting how bad my code is :sweat_smile: /s.

 #### Some of the things I learned
 - How to use the Canvas API to draw graphics via Typescript